docsforadobe/illustrator-scripting-guide/docs/jsobjref/ExportOptionsTIFF.md

 `exportOptionsTIFF.lZWCompression`

-#### NOTE
+!!! note
     This property was erroneously written as “IZWCompression” (with a capital “I”), as opposed to “lzwCompression” (with a lowercase “L”).
 Note that the latter is correct, and this doc has been updated to reflect this.

 **Description**